pifou25/documentation/zwave/de_DE/philio.pst02a_-_4_en_1.md

 -   Marke : Philio Technology Corporation

--   Nom : PST02-A 4 in 1 Multi-Sensor
+-   Name : PST02-A 4 in 1 Multi-Sensor

 -   Hersteller-ID : 316